Table of contents

 NOTICE: There are several variations of our coatings.
 These instructions are designed to be generic.
 Mix ratios, technical data, and product-specific information are in the TDS.
 Regarding how to apply a garage floor coating, these are the steps you want to follow.

 These are generic instructions.
 Product specifics override these instructions.
 For example for epoxy products we generally suggest grinding, BUT, for All Weather Floors Polyurea an acid etch may be more appropriate.
-For Rust Bullet often a light sanding is a good idea if prep is required.
-Always follow product specific suggestions, datasheets and information on cans.
+Always follow product-specific suggestions, datasheets, and information on cans.

 Full broadcast system consists of a liquid base coat followed by a complete broadcast to rejection with flakes and a clear topcoat.

 Random Flake system consists of a liquid base coat followed by a random broadcast of flakes.
 Clearcoat is optional, but recommended.

 Solid Color system consists of a liquid base coat with texture granules broadcast in liquid and back rolled into the coating.
 Second coat is optional, but recommended.

 Prior to the installation of any garage floor coating system, necessary steps should be taken to make sure a moisture problem is not present.